Travel The Parks

 Cartoon image of the cedical supplies needed when traveling

-Travel First Aid Kit – This travel pack is extremely small and even has scissors.
+Travel First Aid Kit: For oopsies on the trail.
+This travel pack is extremely small and even has scissors.
 It will fit in your purse or day pack easily.
 We easily forget this item when packing for a trip.
 I must say that we have used our kit for emergencies.
 I sliced my finger fishing in Colorado.
 We used the kit to clean and wrap my finger before returning to fishing.
 Having this kit saved us from having to go to an emergency clinic.

 Fishing license: You can order this ahead of time online for most states, but it’s easy to get one from your fishing guide, or most local tackle stores or department stores (Sportsmans Warehouse etc).